davekilian/terracast/docs/architecture.md

 ## Indexing Structures

-TerrascaleDB indexes data using a log-structured merge strategy with elements inspired by Apache Druid and WiscKey.
+TerrascaleDB indexes data using a log-structured merge strategy inspired by ideas from Apache Druid and WiscKey.

 Like in WiscKey, new rows are logged to a dedicated log in arrival order, are indexed externally using log-structured merge trees, and are cleaned up using a copy-forward garbage collection scheme.
 Storing rows out-of-page with respect to the log-structured merge tree index incurs additional read amplification (since rows are not in the tree and must be fetched with an additional read after the tree lookup) but allows for lower write amplification (since the rows themselves do not need to be rewritten with the rest of the tree on checkpoint and merge).
 This design is particularly well-suited to modern flash memory, which provide good parallel random-read performance but tend to wear out under write-heavy workloads.